 - If you struggled to write papers in school, now’s not the time to go it alone.

 - If you’re publishing in English and it’s not your native language, you will make mistakes.

-Hiring an independent editor can help with some or all of the points listed above.
+Hiring an independent editor can help with some or all of the abovementioned points.
 Depending on the type of service your editor provides will dictate the depths to which they will dig into your manuscript during each of their editing passes.
 Each editorial pass, typically two, but can be more, should have far fewer issues and concerns than the previous pass.

 Editors or proofreaders who are not directly connected to a project can see things more clearly and provide better advice.
 As an industry professional, I strive to catch every error I can possibly find and provide recommendations on how to address each one.
 The publisher then has to decide which to correct and which to allow to stand.
 Every publisher is different in what they believe is an error or concern that warrants their time and attention.

 Here are some professional and personal tips for creatives and publishers that will increase the quality of your products.

 - “Personal editing” – Once the material is written, you need to personally edit it.
 This should not be the only form of editing you do.
 This type of editing helps you identify issues with your own writing, writing style, plot, etc., that you can fix before moving on.
-This is a good opportunity to identify potential problems and self-correct them.
+This is an excellent opportunity to identify potential problems and self-correct them.

 - Read aloud – I cannot stress this one enough!
-Once you are done writing your material and think you are satisfied with your “personal” editing, read it aloud and see how it actually sounds to your ears.
-I bet some things need to be corrected that will easily become apparent during this process.
+Once you are done writing your material and are satisfied with your “personal” editing, read it aloud and see how it actually sounds to your ears.
+I bet some things need to be corrected that will quickly become apparent during this process.